tianyimasf/tianyimasf.github.io/_posts/2023-03-19-real-disaster-tweets.md

 color: primary
 description:
   A tutorial to understand multi-head attention mechanism behind the Transformer architecture.
-  Classify if a tweet is really reporting a disaster or not using pre-trianed model.
+  Classify if a tweet is really reporting a disaster or not using pre-trained model.
 ---

 ## Background